Where next for Perth’s property market: expert predictions

 Following initial downward projections, Westpac chief economist, Bill Evans revised his outlook for Australia’s property markets in September 2020 after resilience in capital cities throughout the COVID-19 pandemic was stronger than expected.
 In his revised projections, Mr Evans predicted a surge in property prices from June 2021, with Perth at the forefront of these gains alongside Brisbane with a forecast increase of 18 percent.

 “This recovery will be supported by sustained low rates, which are likely to be even lower than current levels; ongoing support from regulators; substantially improved affordability; sustained fiscal support from both federal and state governments; and a strengthening economic recovery,” Mr Evans said.

 Terry Ryder, Property Researcher

-Experienced property researcher and commentator, Terry Ryder, shares the sentiments of Mr Evans and predicts strong performance from the Perth market in the coming years.
+Experienced property researcher and commentator, Terry Ryder, shared the sentiments of Mr Evans and has predicted strong performance from the Perth market in the coming years.

 “The Perth market has shown greater resistance to the pandemic than most Australian markets in terms of sales activity,” Mr Ryder said.

 Mr Ryder says the Perth market has been buoyed by relative freedom from COVID-19 restrictions, increasing first-home buyer activity thanks to government support, and near record low vacancy rates causing upwards pressure on rental prices.

 “Perth has become the most affordable of the Australian capital cities so it’s a great time to be buying there as a first-home buyer and as an investor”, said Mr Ryder.

 Mr Ryder’s comments were echoed by renowned demographer, Bernard Salt, who believes “Perth is the right place for the moment” and predicts a property boom will persist through “the first half of the 2020s”.